 Free malware scanning and removal.
 HostArmada automatically scans for and removes malware for you, keeping your site safe and secure.

 Patching.
 HostArmada will patch all server-level vulnerabilities as soon as they are reported.

 User account isolation.
 All shared hosting plans from HostArmada are isolated on its servers, ensuring minimal threats from other users on the server.

 InMotion Hosting will fit the bill for many US-based customers, having good prices, decent performance (though the servers are a bit slower than InterServer’s), and a slightly confusing but still generally usable interface.

-Besides the requisite solid security, InMotion Hosting’s claim to fame is its highly-trained support team and extensive knowledge base.
-If you don’t mind learning to do some things yourself, and your website is aimed at users in North America, InMotion Hosting is a solid choice.
+InMotion Hosting boasts a highly-trained support team and an extensive knowledge base as its claim to fame, alongside providing solid security.
+If you don’t mind learning to do certain tasks on your own and your website targets users in North America, InMotion Hosting stands as a reliable choice.

 PHP malware protection by Monarx.
 Okay, remember how I said most of all the websites out there run on PHP?
 InMotion Hosting has accounted for this by integrating Monarx, a third-party security product that helps to prevent PHP-based malware from being left on your site undiscovered.
 Third-party attacks and bad WordPress plugins begone!

 Firewall, antivirus, and expert help.
 You get the usual firewall and antivirus software combo, and that will take care of many potential threats on its own.
 As previously mentioned, the support team is well-trained and ready to help.
 While the hosting plans aren’t managed like those on Nexcess, you can request manual virus scans if something has gone very wrong.